TomasKarnik/Knihazavad/README.md

 This is a simple ticket management system web application.
 It allows users to submit tickets for maintenance issues, track their status, and manage them efficiently.

-Made this as fast solution for bussines instead of shared exel spredsheet.  :)))
+Made this as fast solution for bussines instead of fucking exel spredsheet and physical notepad.  :)))

 ## Features
 - Submit new tickets with details such as place, issue description, and reported by.